Lithuanian encyclopedias: Independent Lithuania (1918–1944)

-Encyclopedias published by Lithuanian emigrants
+Encyclopedias published by Lithuanian diaspora

-The idea of a Lithuanian encyclopedia was revived in the United States by Lithuanian emigrants.
+The idea of a Lithuanian encyclopedia was revived in the United States by Lithuanian diaspora.
 Juozas Kapočius organized the editorial team and Vaclovas Biržiška again became the chief editor.
 Between 1953 and 1966, they published the 35-volume Lietuvių enciklopedija (often nicknamed the Boston Encyclopedia because it was published in Boston, Massachusetts) in the Lithuanian language.
 Two volumes of supplements and addenda were published in 1969 and in 1985.
 It is often believed that they were continuing the unfinished work of their first encyclopedia begun in their homeland.
-The undertaking was especially difficult because most of their materials and sources were left behind in Lithuania and were now unavailable—a result of the iron curtain.
+The undertaking was especially difficult because most of their materials and sources were left behind in Lithuania and were now unavailable—a result of the Iron Curtain.
 Between 1970 and 1978, the same group published the six-volume Encyclopedia Lituanica, an English-language encyclopedia on Lithuania and Lithuania-related topics.
 It remains the most comprehensive work on Lithuania in English.